themikelus/stegoping/README.md

 ```

 ## Tips
-Remember you must run it with privileges.
+* Remember you must run it with privileges.
+* Sender/Receiver both have to use the same "key".
+It will be use for encryption and decryption.

 ## Limitations